Articles of Association

 In additon two board members and two deputy board members shall be elected by and from among the employees of the Club.
 If a director elected by the employees terminates his / her employment with the Club, he / she shall also retire as a director.

-The Board of Directors shall meet regularly, called by the Chairman of the Board in order to deal with relevant matters.
-The Board shall deal with matters in meetings, unless the Chairman of the Board finds that the matter can be submitted in writing or dealt with in an otherwise satisfactory manner.
-The Chairman of the Board shall ensure that the board members whenever possible can participate in a collective consideration of matters that are to be dealt with outside meetings.
-Any director or the Managing Director of the Club may require a board meeting to be called.
+The Board of Directors shall meet regularly, called by the Chair of the Board in order to deal with relevant matters.
+The Board shall deal with matters in meetings, unless the Chair of the Board finds that the matter can be submitted in writing or dealt with in an otherwise satisfactory manner.
+The Chair of the Board shall ensure that the board members whenever possible can participate in a collective consideration of matters that are to be dealt with outside meetings.
+Any director or the Managing Director of The Club may require a board meeting to be called.

 The annual financial statement and annual report shall be dealt with in a meeting.

-The board meetings are conducted by the Chairman or in his absence the Deputy Chairman.
-If neither of these are present, then the participating directors will elect a chairman from those present.
+The board meetings are conducted by the Chair or in her/his absence the Deputy Chair.
+If neither of these are present, then the participating directors will elect a chair from those present.

 The Board of Directors forms a quorum when more than half of its directors are present or participate in the proceedings.